They were supposed to take care of a sick family member.

 The couple is now charged with neglect, theft, and murder.

 “I wouldn't take them for that at all," added neighbor Melissa Stametz.
 "They just didn't seem like those type of people.”

-The affidavit of probable cause shows John and Tina Tedesco received over $110,000 from the trust account of Barbara Rabins.
+The affidavit of probable cause shows John and Tina Tedesco received over $110,000 from Rabins' trust account.

 “They are lovely people I should say," added Clifford.
 "I am very shocked at this.”